The Steve Harvey Show: Synopsis

 Steve was part of a fictional music group called "Steve Hightower and the High Tops," who would temporarily reunite to perform on occasion.
 The members consisted of Steve, T-Bone (played by T. K. Carter, later by Don 'D.C.'
 Curry), Pretty Tony (played by Ronald Isley of the Isley Brothers), and Clyde (played by Jonathan Slocumb).
 Two of their signature songs (performed several times on the show) were "When the Funk Hits the Fan" (and later on Harvey's eponymous talk show), and "Break Me Off a Piece of That Funk."
 Though Cedric was not an original member of the group, he usually sang with them on several events.

 Minor recurring characters throughout the series included Cedric's grandmother named "Grandma Puddin'" (played by Cedric the Entertainer) and Regina's boyfriend, former NFL star Warrington Steele (played by Dorien Wilson).
-Kenan Thompson and Kel Mitchell appeared in several episodes as "Junior" and "Vincent" (which "All That" cast member Lori Beth Denberg starred in).
+Kenan Thompson and Kel Mitchell appeared in several episodes as "Junior" and "Vincent" (which Nickelodeon's All That cast member Lori Beth Denberg starred in).
 Wayne Wilderson played Byron, a "bougie" type character who was a television producer and a member of the Onyx Club (a professional men's group that Steve and Cedric tried to join).
 Dwayne Adway played Jordan Maddox, a professional basketball player who was briefly married to Regina before dying during their honeymoon.
 Ernest Lee Thomas made a few appearances as the Reverend who eulogized Maddox, and who married Cedric and Lovita.